 - At this point, either dip the cut end into rooting hormone and place the cutting in moist soil or place the cutting in water.

-- Place the cutting in a sunny location.
+- Place the cutting in indirect sunlight.
 If kept in water, be sure to change the water regularly.
+When roots appear, plant in well-drained potting soil, and continue to grow until large enough for planting in the garden.

 - As new growth appears and root growth is apparent (tug gently to check for resistance), transfer to your desired planting location.